A Look at Life Through the Paparazzi

 This movie reveals a world that one might never get a glimpse of on a day-to-day basis.
 It also explores some deep, philosophical questions about the human mind and what it means to worship people to a point of breaking moral boundaries to get a photograph of them.

-Charlie Calder is a junior at Saint Ann’s school, he has been on the editorial board for three years, and this is his first movie review.
+Charlie Calder is a junior at Saint Ann’s school and has been on the editorial board for three years.